abidh/llvm-project/flang/docs/DebugGeneration.md

 following difference.

 1. DICompositeTypeAttr will have a rank field which will be an expression.
 It will be used to get the rank value from descriptor.
-2. A new DIGenericSubrangeAttr will be added which will allow to debuggers to calculate bounds in any dimension.
+2. A DIGenericSubrange will be used which will allow debuggers to calculate bounds in any dimension.

-Example: TODO

 ### Pointers and Allocatables
 The obvious implementation will be to treat them as pointer to a type.
 Thats how classic flang and gfortran seems to handle them in debug info.